ankitpokhrel/jira-cli/README.md

 #### On-premise Installation

+1. Export required environment variables:
+   - If you are using basic auth, export the `password` you use to login to Jira as a `JIRA_API_TOKEN` variable.
+   - If you are using personal access token (PAT), get the `token` from your jira profile and export it as a `JIRA_API_TOKEN` variable.
+In addition to this, set `JIRA_AUTH_TYPE` env to `bearer`.
-1. Export the password you use to login to Jira as a `JIRA_API_TOKEN` variable.
-Add it to your shell configuration file, for instance, `$HOME/.bashrc`, so that the variable is always available.
+   - Add these ENVs to your shell configuration file, for instance, `$HOME/.bashrc`, so that they are always available.
 2. Run `jira init`, select installation type as `Local`, and provide required details to generate a config file required for the tool.